We couldn't find our dream-house at Pacific Heights, Presidio Heights, nor Sea Cliff; so, we built our own!

 Scaffolds are off -- the exterior construction of the house is complete -- the copper rain-gutters running down the left-side of the house in the picture are still being worked on.

 Countertops are all installed to all three kitchens as are the cabinets, shelves, and drawers.
+All the counter-tops in all three kitchens are rare Italian Quartz.

 21-May-2013, @ 1530 Hours PDT:

 Today, we drove by the house to check out the application of golden harvest stucco; and, we are so jazzed and impressed with the color.
 We are getting closer and closer to completion.
-We are about 80% completed.

 We visited PJ Hegarty to check out the brown-level process before the application of the Golden Harvest stucco.